johnpapa/vue-getting-started/flow.md

 ## 4 - Interacting within a Component

 You’ll learn how to use the various features of a component including reactive data, computed properties, watchers, and methods.
-You’ll also learn how to tap into events at key moments during the component’s lifecycle.
+You’ll also learn how to tap into events (such as created) at key moments during the component’s lifecycle.

 ### Component Concepts